 Transportation Requests

-Transportation requests for Private/ Parochial schools are due in the Transportation Office before April 1 for the following school year.
-For information, call the Transportation Office at (845) 256-4070.
-The transfer point for all Private/Parochial runs is the High School parking lot.
-Transfers will occur between 7:20 & 7:50 AM.
-Please call for your child's departure time.
+Transportation requests for Private/Parochial schools are due in the Transportation Office before April 1 for the following school year.
+The transfer points for Private/Parochial runs are located at the New Paltz High and Duzine Elementary Schools.